 7. No Game No Life

 Lank is a shut-in NEET who used to be the most powerful player in this online gaming world.
 But now, he has been challenged by an unfamiliar email and reached another new level of existence: Tet’s realm!
-A place where games are played for real stakes–pieces can die or even go insane from losing too often.
+A place where games are played for real stakes–pieces can lose one’s life or even go mentally unwell from losing too often.

 The mysterious god welcomes Sora and Shiro to Disboard.
 In this world, all forms of conflict—from petty squabbles to the fate of whole countries—are settled not through war but through high-stake games.
 This system works thanks to basic rule wherein each party must wager something they deem equally as valuable as what is wagered on their behalf; in this strange land where humanity has been reduced into child’s play, genius gamer duo Sora and Shiro have finally found a legitimate reason for continuing playing: To unite sixteen races residing in Disboard and defeat Tet.